Newly Merged Organization, Same Mission

 The Independent College Fund of New Jersey

-Mission: The Independent College Fund of New Jersey empowers deserving students to realize their goals by strengthening New Jersey’s independent colleges and universities with support for strategic investments in programs, scholarships and education.
+The Independent College Fund of New Jersey empowered deserving students to realize their goals by strengthening New Jersey’s independent colleges and universities with support for strategic investments in programs, scholarships and education.
 The Independent College Fund of New Jersey partners with the corporate and philanthropic communities to support its 14 member institutions.

 - To serve as an essential advocate in promoting wider understanding of and support for independent higher education in New Jersey through the cultivation and maintenance of relationships with members of the corporate and foundation communities.